Census Dots

 Black

-Kenai Peninsula County is the 4th most populous county of the 30 counties in Alaska.
+Kenai Peninsula County is ranked the 4th most populous county in Alaska, out of 30 counties.
+Kenai Peninsula County was ranked the 4th most populous county in the 2020 Census.

 Kenai Peninsula County's White Population